-- Loans up to ₹50 crore to Start-ups, as per definition of Ministry of Commerce and Industry, Govt. of India that are engaged in activities other than Agriculture or MSME.
+- Loans up to ₹50 crores to Start-ups, as per definition of Ministry of Commerce and Industry, Govt. of India that are engaged in activities other than Agriculture or MSME.

 9. Weaker Sections

-Priority sector loans to the following borrowers will be considered under Weaker Sections category.
-Existing 10% to 12% target of ANBC or Credit equivalent amount of Off- Balance Sheet exposure, whichever is higher have to achieve by 31 March 2024.
+Priority sector loans to the following borrowers will be considered under the Weaker Sections category.
+The existing 10% to 12% target of ANBC or Credit Equivalent Amount of Off-Balance Sheet Exposure, whichever is higher has to achieve by 31 March 2024.
 (Not applicable to Foreign banks with less than 20 branches).

 - Loan to Small and Marginal farmers;

 - Beneficiaries under Government Sponsored Schemes such as National Rural Livelihood Mission (NRLM), National Urban Livelihood Mission (NULM), Differential Rate of Interest (DRI) scheme, and Self Employment Scheme for Rehabilitation of Manual Scavengers (SRMS)

 - Artisans, Village and cottage industries where individual credit limits do not exceed Rs.
 1 lakh;